doggobyte48/Aeronet/README.md

 Then you need to copy the `hosts` folder to `/etc` overwriting the file

-Finally you need to copy the `sites-available' folder to `/etc/apache2` and enabling the virtural domain with the following command
+Finally you need to copy the `sites-available' folder to `/etc/apache2` and enabling the virtural domains with the following command

 ``sudo a2ensite istart.net.conf``

+``sudo a2ensite nintendo.com.conf``

 Then you can start the services with the following command